OrbitX vs Betfair: Sports Betting Exchange at 40% Less Commission

 What makes OrbitX distinctive is that it is a Betfair white label.
 This means it is not an independent exchange with its own small liquidity pool.
 It connects directly to Betfair's order book - the largest betting exchange in the world.
 When you place a bet on OrbitX, it is matched against the same pool of orders that Betfair users see.
 The liquidity, the market depth, and the available prices are identical.

 The difference is in the terms.
 OrbitX, accessed through Asianconnect, charges a flat 3% commission on net profit.
 Betfair's standard rate is 5%, and it can go as high as 7% depending on your market and activity level.
-The exchange experience is the same — the price you pay for it is substantially lower.
+The exchange experience is the same - the commission you pay for it is substantially lower.

 This is the point that matters most, so let's be absolutely clear about it: OrbitX is not a separate, smaller exchange that happens to look like Betfair.
 It is Betfair.
 The underlying technology, the matching engine, and the order book are Betfair's.
 Every order placed on OrbitX enters the same pool as every order placed on Betfair.com, Betfair's mobile app, and every other Betfair white label worldwide.